Ken19149/PolyPrice/README.md

     agent.py (The Architect): Feeds the compressed HTML skeleton to a local qwen2.5-coder:32b model.
 Using strict Template Prompting, the AI writes a resilient, bug-free Python parsing function tailored perfectly to the website's CSS classes.

     orchestrator.py (The Muscle): Imports the AI-generated logic and deploys a multi-threaded web fleet to rapidly scrape, parse, and export hundreds of items in seconds.
-Features a "God Mode" bypass that automatically intercepts and parses /products.json endpoints on Shopify-hosted storefronts.

     analyze.py (The Brain): A headless data consolidation layer that unifies legacy currencies, merges fleet datasets by sector, and runs lightning-fast Jaccard Similarity tokenization to detect cross-platform pricing arbitrage anomalies.